-Recently, I realized Whyspersinc is STILL a great deal, ESPECIALLY if you’re a fan of lengthy fiction novels.
+Recently, I realized Whyspersinc is not only STILL a great deal, but ESPECIALLY so if you’re a fan of lengthy fiction novels.

 A number of months back I bought Stephen King’s 11/22/63.
 The Print version is over 1100 pages, and I got the Kindle version for $9.99.
 At the time of writing this and the day I took this screenshot, it’s showing for $10.99.
 For books I’m interested in, a purchase price like this is a no brainer!